R-60 (missile): History

 Since 1999, a modified version of the weapon has been used as a surface-to-air missile (SAM) as part of the Yugoslav M55A3B1 towed anti-aircraft artillery system.
-It has also been seen carried on a twin rail mount on a modified M53/59 Praga armored SPAAG of (former) Czechoslovakian origin.
+It has also been seen carried on a twin rail mount on a modified M53/59 Praga armored SPAAG of (former) Czechoslovak origin.
 These missiles have been modified with the addition of a first stage booster motor, with the missile's own motor becoming the sustainer.
 This was done in lieu of modifying the missile's motor for ground launch, as in the case of the US MIM-72 Chaparral.

 The current Russian dogfight missile is the R-73 (AA-11 "Archer"), but large numbers of R-60 missiles remain in service.

 Operational history

 Soviet Union

 On 20 April 1978, two R-60 missiles were fired at Korean Air Lines Flight 902 after a navigational error had caused it to fly into Soviet airspace.
 One missile hit, detaching 4 meters of the left wing and killing 2 passengers.
 The plane made an emergency landing on a frozen lake.

 On 21 June 1978, a PVO MiG-23M flown by Pilot Captain V. Shkinder shot down two Iranian Boeing CH-47 Chinook helicopters that had trespassed into Soviet airspace, one helicopter being dispatched by two R-60 missiles and the other by cannon fire.